- Steel cut oats are better than rolled oats

 Don’t get lost in the details

 I didn’t understand there was a difference between rolled oats and breakfast grains like steel cut oats or Red River Cereal until recently.
-Yet I’ve been a healthy weight for sixteen years.
+Yet I’ve been a healthy weight for 18 years.

 My objective is to explain how our bodies work.
 Then it will make sense to introduce more whole foods while you start eating more balanced meals and snacks.
 Choices get easier when you recognize why they’re a good idea.

 When I was trying to lose weight I had no idea how our bodies work.
 I got so lost in the details.
 Every choice was a struggle.
 Now that I simply focus on eating balanced meals and snacks made mostly of whole foods, every choice is simplified.

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 - been trying to exist on diet pop and rice cakes (a very processed food)